Chondria/SiB/docs/deep-dive-into-storage-part-1.md

 These data structures enable developers to build runtime logic around custom data types.
 They ease working with runtime APIs and other Substrate FRAME modules.
->To learn how you could build runtime logic around custom data types check out
+>To learn how to build runtime logic around custom data types check out
 >this [guide](./using-generic-type-in-custom-data.md).

 Using **`StorageValue`** as the prototypical storage item, we will look at the